AsherBarak/angular2fun/docs/DEV_ENVIRONMENT_OVERVIEW.md

 ##Gulp
 The process that runs from TypeScript code to a working app is based on [Gulp](http://gulpjs.com/) (You might have been doing this stuff with [Grunt](http://gruntjs.com/)).

+##Continuous Integration (CI)
+We use [Travis CI](https://travis-ci.org/) for cloud based continuous integration (how cool is that?).
+It is rediculesly easy.
+Check out [this](http://tech.pro/tutorial/1749/get-your-ci-on-with-travis-ci) article for getting started.